 Organizations need a service that enables and controls how sensitive data is delivered to external contacts via email.
-It needs to be simple and intuitive for both the sender and recipient, require minimal IT engagement, while remaining in the data owner’s controls.
+It needs to be simple and intuitive for both the sender and recipient and require minimal IT engagement, while remaining in the data owner’s controls.

 Certain communications or files are so sensitive that delivering them via email using the open, public internet is unacceptable.
-However, employees generally want to use their email to deliver and receive all their communications and files, whether sensitive or not.
+Since email is the most used business application, employees generally want to use it to easily deliver and receive all their communications and files, whether sensitive or not.
 They don’t want to learn another application and be forced to switch between systems to conduct business.
 Furthermore, employers don’t want more complexity and cost associated with more third-party services.

 Mimecast Secure Messaging Service provides:

-A secure, cloud-based messaging service that enables the sharing of sensitive information and files initiated directly from within the employee’s email client.
+A secure, cloud-based messaging service that enables the sharing of sensitive information and files initiated directly from within your employees’ email client.

 Easy message and file access via a secure web portal hosted by Mimecast.